carpentries-lab/metagenomics-analysis/_episodes/11-ampliconSequencing.md

 `-i` Specifies the path to the rarefied OTU table
 `-o` Specifies the path to the output file we'd like to create
 `-m` Specifies which alpha diversity metrics to use
-`-t` Specifies the path to the phylogenic tree (needed for phylogenetic metrics)
+`-t` Specifies the path to the phylogenetic tree (needed for phylogenetic metrics)

 ### alpha_diversity.py outputs
 The output of the `alpha_diversity.py` is a table, where the columns are the different diversity metrics and the rows are samples.
 We can use this table to make different alpha diversity plots in R.